irisnet/irishub/docs/endpoints/legacy-rest.md

 ### Legacy REST API Routes

 The REST routes present in Irishub v0.16 and earlier are marked as deprecated via a [HTTP deprecation header](https://tools.ietf.org/id/draft-dalal-deprecation-header-01.html).
-They are still maintained to keep backwards compatibility, but will be removed in v1.1.0.
+They are still maintained to keep backwards compatibility, but will be removed after a few versions.

 For application developers, Legacy REST API routes needs to be wired up to the REST server, this is done by calling the `RegisterRESTRoutes` function on the ModuleManager.